 Most of the gluten-free bread recipes I’ve seen required a mixture of different types of flour OR a purchase of a brand-specific gluten-free bread flour or gluten-free all-purpose flour, which from what I’ve heard may work on certain recipes only using that specific brand and not really an “all-purpose”.
 (I’m not a gluten-free expert to comment much on that).
-For this recipe, you only need glutinous rice flour, which is what people used to make the Asian mochi
+For this recipe, you only need glutinous rice flour (for the older version), and the addition of tapioca flour (for the improved version).

 2. NO GUMS